OlivierLD/ROB/astro-computer/MPS/web/README.md

-# WebComponents sample.
+# WebComponents samples.

+- Use `npm start` from `MPS/web`
+  - requires `nodejs` to be installed
-- Use `npm start` and then reach `http://localhost:8080/index.html and click the first link.
+- Then reach `http://localhost:8080/index.html from a browser, and click the first link.

 Will be used to display the cones...